 |---|---|---|

 Grade A office space in Gibraltar is genuinely scarce.
-When a premium space becomes available, it tends to be snapped up quickly.
-If you are planning to set up or expand operations, start your property search well in advance.
+When a premium space becomes available, it tends to be taken quickly.
+If you are planning to set up or expand operations here, start your property search well in advance.

 Where Are the Key Office Locations?

-Europort: The main business district.
-Purpose-built office blocks house many of Gibraltar's largest companies, particularly in gaming and financial services.
-Modern facilities, good parking, and close to the border.
+Europort (EuroTowers area): The primary business district.
+Purpose-built office blocks including EuroTowers house many of Gibraltar's largest companies, particularly in gaming and financial services.
+Modern facilities, good parking, and proximity to the border make this the default choice for large occupiers.

-World Trade Center: Premium office space in a well-known location.
-Popular with financial services firms and companies that want a prestigious address.
+World Trade Center Gibraltar: Premium office space at a well-known address.
+Popular with financial services firms and companies that want a prestigious presence.
 Rents are at the top end of the market.

 Ocean Village: A mixed-use marina development with office space above ground-floor retail and restaurants.
-Attractive setting, good for companies that want a modern, lifestyle-oriented location.
+An attractive setting for companies that want a modern, waterfront-oriented location with lifestyle amenities nearby.

 Main Street: Upper floors above retail units are sometimes converted to office use.
-More affordable than purpose-built options, but the space can be irregular and access may be limited.
+More affordable than purpose-built options, though the space can be irregular and access may be limited.

 Kings Wharf: Newer developments in this area are adding commercial capacity.
-As the area matures, it is becoming a viable alternative to established business districts.
+As the area matures it is becoming a viable alternative to the established Europort cluster.

 What About Retail Space in Gibraltar?

 Retail in Gibraltar is concentrated on Main Street, which benefits from heavy foot traffic from tourists, cruise ship passengers, and local shoppers.
-Retail rents on Main Street are among the highest in Gibraltar, reflecting the prime location.
+Ground-floor units on the prime stretch command the highest retail rents in the territory, reflecting that concentration of demand.

 |---|---|---|